Check out the NDP’s Voting Center for information on how to Vote By Mail, polling locations and answers to other questions around voting rights.

 R.J.
 Neary has always been someone who looks to create opportunities.
 From starting his own lawn service business in high school to serving as President at Investors Realty, he knows how to take on a challenge.
 RJ’s expertise is working on complex projects, and selling older, difficult, and complicated properties.
 His skill set lies in finding solutions for more challenging problems.
 RJ understands the importance of active listening and thinking outside the box to solve issues.

-Kimara Snipes is uniquely qualified to provide a bold challenge on three issues topping the polls for concerns of Omahans heading into the 2021 City Election.
-This includes: Creating new and better jobs that lift all Omahans; Addressing racial unrest & inequities; and Tackling COVID in our community.
+Kimara Snipes is uniquely qualified to provide a bold challenge on three issues topping the polls for concerns of Omahans heading into the 2021 City Election: creating new and better jobs that lift all Omahans; addressing racial unrest & inequities; and tackling COVID in our community.
+By comparison, other candidates talk about issues – like relocating the youth corrections center – that simply do not resonate with city election voters.

 Omaha City Council